SystemsApproach/security/principles.rst

 destination information, to determine where to send traffic.

-The second major requirement is *integrity*, which about having confidence that the information we're receiving is trustworthy, and for example, has not been modified by some adversary while in transit.
-Assuring integrity is multi-faceted, involving far more than "in transit" adversaries.
+The second major requirement is *integrity*, which is about having confidence that the information we're receiving is trustworthy, and for example, has not been modified by some adversary while in transit.
+Assuring integrity is multi-faceted, involving more than just "in transit" adversaries.

 For example, we need to be able to verify that an item of data was sent by the entity that claimed to have sent it.
-This means we need to *authenticate* the sender, and in the example of e-commerce, this is what allows us to know we are connected to, say, the website of the vendor we wish to patronize and not handing over our credit card to some impostor.
+This means we need to *authenticate* the sender.
+In the example of e-commerce, this is what allows us to know we are connected to, say, the website of the vendor we wish to patronize and not handing over our credit card to some impostor.